 Water and Feeding

 Allow enough time to let the soil dry a little bit before watering it again.

 Fertilize twice a year, once in the fall and once in spring.
 Avoid fertilizers high in nitrogen as it will encourage healthy foliage growth at the expense of flowering.

 Rangoon Creeper Plant Soil & Transplanting

 This non-fussy grower can tolerate and thrive in most soils.

-The vine will transplant but doesn’t need to be as plants usually grows upwards from suckers coming up from the root system.
+The vine will transplant but doesn’t need to be as plants usually grow upwards from suckers coming up from the root system.

 Grooming and Maintenance